timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

     <app-composer (sendMessage)="sendMessage($event)" />
   `,
 })
-export class ChatPanelComponent {
+export class ChatPanel {
   chat = chatResource({
     model: 'gpt-4o',
-    messages: [
-      {
-        role: 'system',
-        content: 'You are a helpful assistant that can answer questions and help with tasks.', },
+    system: 'You are a helpful assistant that can answer questions and help with tasks.', });
-    ],
-  });

   sendMessage(message: string) {